When You’re Running on Empty: A Gentle Way to Restore Capacity

 Not irritated.

-Not trying to correct them.
+Not trying to force a result.

 Just steady.

-Let your hand become a physical cue.
+Let your hand become a reminder.

-Five small reminders.
+Five small cues.

 Five steady signals.

-Use what is most accessible.
+Choose what feels most accessible.

 👍 Thumb — Rest